 Hand-tighten the floor flanges on the 18-inch steel pipes.

-Add the Bar to the 2x4
+Attach the Bar to the 2x4

 Measure 1 inch from each end of the 2x4.
-Mark it with the pencil, then draw a 90-degree line with the Speed Square.
+Mark it with the pencil, then draw a 90-degree line with the speed square.
 The floor flanges should be mounted so that they do not go beyond the lines (in the direction of the end of the board).
 This is highly important because two of the ceiling joints are in this area.
 If the flange happens to be mounted here, you will not be able to secure the pull-up bar to the ceiling with all four lag bolts.

 Install the floor flanges to the board with the short lag bolts.